Want access to our VIP Vault?

 If your little one thinks you’re always on your phone (well, after all, someone has to work/shop/check Instagram!), cooking dinner, or otherwise not paying enough attention to them, the holiday may be a great opportunity to slow down for some quality time.
 And sitting down to make some old-fashioned crafts together is a fun way to do just that.

 In addition to the sweet paper-chain gratitude animals above, we have some other project tutorials that are perfect for the season.
-Use our free printables to make some cute Thanksgiving crafts like a turkey letter-matching game or a fall-themed clip-card beginning spelling activity.
+Check out our turkey letter-matching game or a fall-themed clip-card spelling activity.
 You can also explore our site to find lots more educational crafts and activities for kids.

 P.S.
 We’re thankful for you!
 Happy Thanksgiving.